Time After Time: Deep-Q Effect Estimation for Interventions on When and What to do

 Keywords: effect estimation, treatment times, irregular times, sequential decision making

-TL;DR: Two scalable effect estimation methods for intervention on time and treatment
+TL;DR: A deep-Q effect estimation method for intervention on times and types of treatments

 Supplementary Material: pdf